tfuher/Foundations-of-Data-Science/README.md

-# Foundations-of-Data-Science
+# Data Wrangling
-This repository will be for all my work related to this class.
+This repository will be for all my work related to data wrangling module.
-I am really new to Github.